keith-cullen/FreeCoAP/README.md

 $ ./build_quark

-(assumes that the Quark SDK has been installed at /opt/iot-devkit/1.7.2)
+(assumes that the Quark SDK has been installed in /opt/iot-devkit/1.7.2)

 To build the server test application for the host machine
 ---------------------------------------------------------